dreamcatcher-tech/network/Inbox/2024-08-15 1841 separate entities on stripe.md

 Need a graph showing the external attribution calculation.
 So the external network of dreamcatcher gives the hoster the guidance for how to pay out the attribution for what was consumed.
 Then the investment crowdfunded vehicle funds things to be build, which alters the external attribution table, and receives payment from the hoster.
 The hoster also pays to all the contributors that did the work too.

 Why not subcontract the hosting ?
 Makes it more of a passthru company at that stage.
 Hoster control guarantees correct calculations.

+If we became a regA+ US company, we could issue securities on a per project basis almost, and allow free trading of these markers ?
+This might be a better way to operate.
+Then we might be able to be a crowdfunding platfrom, or at least create one, or appear like one, where all the securities are just from a single issuer - us.

+Checks to make, are equity percentages over time, listing possibilities, liquidity, etc.  Need to follow some popular company paths.